Where: Found throughout Turkey

 How to join in: Be prepared to strip, and get your delicate areas thoroughly peeled and steamed – then start to relax!

-A Hamman or turkish bath is a soft an relaxing heat, unlike the intensity of a sauna and a celebration of the ritual of cleansing and relaxation.
+A Hammam or turkish bath is a soft an relaxing heat, unlike the intensity of a sauna and a celebration of the ritual of cleansing and relaxation.

-Hammans are situated all over the country.
-Hamman means “to heat” and draws on the benefits of steam and sweat which carries toxins from the bodies, and opens up the pores and the mind.
-Many years ago, if a man entered a woman’s Hamman or Woman entered a man’s, the punishment was death.
+Hammams are situated all over the country.
+Hammam means “to heat” and draws on the benefits of steam and sweat which carries toxins from the bodies, and opens up the pores and the mind.
+Many years ago, if a man entered a woman’s Hammam or Woman entered a man’s, the punishment was death.
 Today the section are often situated next to one another but are still segregated.

 Important personal moment are celebrated in the bath, a new born babies 40th day on earth, and brides bathing before their marriage.
 The bride sits in the bath in her bridal veil as unmarried girls toss coins into the pool in the hope of commanding a suitable husband for themselves.